-Rights to Milestone Payments are valued using a probability-weighted discounted cash flow model.
+Rights to milestone payments are valued using a probability-weighted discounted cash flow model.
 As part of Amgen Inc.'s acquisition of our former portfolio company, BioVex Group, Inc., we are entitled to potential future milestone payments based upon the achievement of certain regulatory and sales milestones.
-We assign probabilities to the achievements of the various milestones.
+We are also entitled to future milestone payments from Laird Technologies Inc.'s acquisition of our former portfolio company, Nextreme Thermal Solutions, Inc. We assign probabilities to the achievements of the various milestones.
 Milestones identified as independent milestones can be achieved irrespective of the achievement of other contractual milestones.
 Dependent milestones are those that can only be achieved after another, or series of other, milestones are achieved.
 The interest rates used in these models are observable inputs from sources such as the Federal Reserve published interest rates.

-Participation Agreements, Subordinated Secured Debt and Senior Secured Debt
+Participation Agreements and Senior Secured Debt

-We invest in venture debt investments through participation agreements, subordinated secured debt and senior secured debt.
+We invest in venture debt investments through participation agreements and senior secured debt.
 We value these securities using an income approach.
 The income approach uses valuation techniques to convert future amounts (for example, cash flows or earnings) to a single present value amount (discounted).
 The measurement is based on the value indicated by current market expectations about those future amounts.
 Common inputs for valuing Level 3 debt investments include: the effective yield of the debt investment or, in the case where we have received warrant coverage, the warrant-adjusted effective yield of the security, adjustments for changes in the yields of comparable publicly traded high-yield debt funds and risk-free interest rates and an assessment of non-performance risk.
 For those debt investments made through participation agreements, we include discounts for the risk of breach of the participation agreements.
 For venture debt investments, an increase in yields would result in a lower fair value measurement.
 Furthermore, yields would decrease, and value would increase, if the company is exceeding targets and risk has been substantially reduced from the level of risk that existed at the time of investment.
 Yields would increase, and values would decrease, if the company is failing to meet its targets and risk has been increased from the level of risk that existed at the time of investment.